delapanpx/delapanpx/README.md

-# The Plain v3.0

-The Plain is a minimalist Jekyll theme, designed to focus on writing that really matters to you and your audience.
-Everything else is just a distraction.
-Nothing more other than useful and understandable information sharing.
-I have made a final update to this theme.
-This theme is suit best for personal blog type, but not limited to.
-P/S: This theme is originally inspired from Leonard Lamprecht's original [Jekyll theme](https://github.com/leo/leo.github.io) (thanks!).

 # Theme Documentary

 **NOTE:** This markdown cheatsheet is a typography demo for this theme.
 Check out this post to learn more about this markdown usage when you want to get started with this theme.
 Enjoy!